tungstengmd/dotfiles/README.md

 # dotfiles
-these are my dotfiles for fastfetch, btop and more. enjoy :3
+these are my dotfiles for herbstluftwm, cava and more. enjoy :3